Ed Galloway's World's Largest Concrete Totem Pole

 In the 1990s, a large restoration effort was undertaken by the Rogers County Historical Society, in concert with the Kansas Grass Roots Art Association and the Foyil Heritage Association.
 The outdoor sculptures were restored and repainted, and the Fiddle House was brought back from the brink of collapse.

-Ed's sculptures were looking sharp in 2003, apparently enjoying regular maintenance by the preservationists.
+For now at least, Ed's sculptures look sharp, enjoying regular maintenance by the preservationists (The big pole received a new coat of paint in 2015).
 Totem Pole Park is a quiet sloping expanse of lawn, with stands of trees and concrete picnic tables.

 Regarding the "World's Largest Totem Pole" claim, there are some current competitors: The World's Largest Totem Pole (carved from a single tree) is claimed by several towns: